stangri/docs.openwrt.melmac.net/https-dns-proxy/README.md

 ## Default Settings

 Default configuration has service enabled and starts the service with Google and Cloudflare DoH servers.
-In most configurations, you will keep the default `DNSMASQ` service installed to handle requests from devices in your local network and point `DNSMASQ` to use `https-dns-proxy` for name resolution.
+In most configurations, you will keep the default `dnsmasq` service installed to handle requests from devices in your local network and point `dnsmasq` to use `https-dns-proxy` for name resolution.

-By default, the service will intelligently override existing `DNSMASQ` servers settings on start to use the DoH servers and restores original `DNSMASQ` servers on stop.
+By default, the service will intelligently override existing `dnsmasq` servers settings on start to use the DoH servers and restores original `dnsmasq` servers on stop.
 See the [Configuration Settings](#configuration-settings) section below for more information and how to disable this behavior.

 ## Configuration Settings

-Configuration contains the general (named) "main" config section where you can configure which `DNSMASQ` settings the service will automatically affect and the typed (unnamed) https-dns-proxy instance settings.
+Configuration contains the general (named) "main" config section where you can configure which `dnsmasq` settings the service will automatically affect and the typed (unnamed) https-dns-proxy instance settings.
 The original config file is included below:

 ```text
 config main 'config'